lthms/soap.coffee-lthms/site/posts/StackedGit.md

 ways to compare two versions of your submission[^gitlab].

 [^gitlab]: There is a notion of “versions” in Gitlab, but its ergonomics fall
-    short of my expectations for such tool.
+    short of my expectations for such a tool.

-What we end up doing is creating “fixup commits”, and we push them to Gitlab so that reviewers can easily verify that their feedback have correctly been taken into account.
+What we end up doing is creating “fixup commits,” and we push them to Gitlab so that reviewers can easily verify that their feedback has correctly been taken into account.

 A fixup commit is a commit that will eventually be squashed into another.